quantori/GherkinSyncTool/README.md

 | ProjectId         | ID of a project that will be used for synchronization                             | Yes      |
 | GherkinSyncToolId | ID for isolating usage of multiple GherkinSyncTools in one test management system | Yes      |

-## Usage

-The GherkinSyncTool scans the files in the specified folder for the * .feature files.
-It sends API calls to a test management system to create or update test cases.
-Received test ID will be populated into the feature files as tags for the following synchronization.
-Test management system for synchronization is selected by the presence of a particular test management system settings.
-To add a new test management system for synchronization, implement the ISynchronizer interface.
 ## Architecture

 ![Architecture](Docs/Architecture.png)